Pancreatic Cancer

 The pancreas lies behind the stomach and in front of the spine.
 There are two kinds of cells in the pancreas, exocrine cells, and neuroendocrine cells.
 Exocrine pancreas cells make enzymes that are released into the small intestine to help the body digest food.
 Neuroendocrine pancreas cells (such as islet cells) make several hormones, including insulin and glucagon, that help control sugar levels in the blood.

-There are two types of pancreatic cancers; however, most often pancreatic cancer starts in the ducts that carry pancreatic digestive juices, which are the exocrine cells.
+Cancer that develops in the pancreas is considered gastrointestinal (GI) cancer.
+There are two types of pancreatic cancers.
+However, most often, pancreatic cancer starts in the ducts that carry pancreatic digestive juices, which are the exocrine cells.
 This type of cancer is called exocrine pancreatic cancer and is the most common pancreatic cancer diagnosis.
 The information on our website will focus on this type of pancreatic cancer.

 Much less often, pancreatic cancer begins in the cells that make hormones.
 This type may be called neuroendocrine pancreatic cancer or islet cell cancer.

-You can review other important information visit each of our sections about diagnosing pancreatic cancer, staging the disease, and pancreatic cancer treatment options on our website or you can request a consultation with one of our pancreatic cancer specialists at our offices in Portland and Vancouver where they can answer questions specific to your individual situation.
+If you or a loved one has been diagnosed with pancreatic cancer, the following information will help you further understand a diagnosis of pancreatic cancer, staging the disease, and options for treatment.
+You can also request a consultation with one of our GI cancer specialists at our cancer centers in Portland, OR, and Vancouver, WA, where they can answer questions specific to your individual situation.

 Pancreatic Cancer Treatment Options